antonioortegajr/Funafuti-Brass-Quail-/docs/notes/intro.md

 Lunch was a lot of fun.
 But now I am here to bore you with code stuffs.
  So if everyone can fire up laptops we can begin.

- While everyone is settiing back up and logging in I will introduce myself.
+ While everyone is setting back up and logging in I will introduce myself.

  My name is Antonio.
 I am the developer partner channel manger at IDX Broker.